 Most of the Committee’s work is done through seven subcommittees: Awards, Bylaws, Finance, Public Policy, Summit Planning, Nominations, and Member Services.

-Michael Tinsley (President Elect), Assistant Vice Chancellor for Student Services, Tennessee Board of Regents
+Michael Tinsley (President), Assistant Vice Chancellor for Student Services, Tennessee Board of Regents

 Educating students has been a large part of Michael’s existence as far back as his elementary school days where he assisted lower performing students grasp and apply educational concepts to their everyday lives.